F

 Has Crime in Santa Fe Springs Increased Since Last Year?

-Year-over-year crime rates in Santa Fe Springs has increased by 28.3% in the last reported crime report.
-Comparing crime rates from one year to another offers some insight into whether or not Santa Fe Springs is becoming a safer or more dangerous place to live.
-Crime rates are categorized by violent and property crime.
-Year-over-year violent crime has increased by 32.6%, while property crime has increased by 27.9%.
-This analysis equips individuals with crucial information for making informed decisions about living in Santa Fe Springs.
+In the most recent crime report, year-over-year crime rates in Santa Fe Springs has increased by 28.3%.
+Examining the change in crime rates from one year to the next provides valuable insights into the evolving safety landscape of Santa Fe Springs, aiding residents in assessing whether it is becoming a safer or more dangerous place to live.
+These crime rates are categorized into two primary groups: violent and property crimes.
+Year-over-year, violent crime has increased by 102.2%, while property crime has increased by 21.8%.
+This comprehensive analysis offers potential residents essential information for making informed decisions about whether or not Santa Fe Springs is a safe place to live.

 Potential Causes for Crime in Santa Fe Springs